pr3z3n/scikit-image/requirements/README.md

 * Cython 0.28.2 was empircally found to fail tests while other patch-releases 0.28.x do not
 * Cython 0.29.0 erroneously sets the `__path__` to `None`.
 See https://github.com/cython/cython/issues/2662
 * matplotlib 3.0.0 is not used because of a bug that collapses 3D axes (see https://github.com/scikit-image/scikit-image/pull/3474 and https://github.com/matplotlib/matplotlib/issues/12239).
+We expect this issue to be resolved in the next matplotlib release.